The Scramble for Africa

 Resource wars often feature 'extreme and conspicuous atrocity'

-relies on large resource revenues not popular support.
-Meanwhile
+on large resource revenues not popular support.
+Meanwhile fighters

-fighters are only interested in loot and have no need to win over
+are only interested in loot and have no need to win over local

-clear resource rich areas they wish to control by terrorizing
+clear resourcerich areas they wish to control by terrorizing civilians

-civilians through systematic rape and torture.
-Others are forced
+through systematic rape and torture.
+Others are forced to serve

 The fog of war